Americans Disabilities Act (ADA) Explained

 In U.S District Court in Massachusetts, the cases were filed.
 The universities were alleged to violate the Americans with Disabilities Act and the Rehabilitation Act by disavowing persons with hearing impairment access to thousands of videos and audio tracks intended for public availability, free of charge, on different topics of interest.
 Such as educational videos of open online semester courses and audio tracks containing an address by dignified personalities like Microsoft founder Bill Gates and former US president Barack Obama.
 The “HBR Idea Cast” by Harvard Business Review, reported that both video and audio content was available to everyone but unusable to people with hearing impairment.

-The plaintiffs were represented by the National Association of Deaf, Civil Rights Education and Enforcement Center, the Disability Law Center, the Disability Rights Education, and Defense Fund.
+The plaintiffs were represented by the National Association of Deaf, Civil Rights Education and Enforcement Center, the Disability Law Center, the Disability Rights Education, and the Defense Fund.
 The plaintiff also claimed that both Title III of the Americans with Disabilities Act and section 508 of the Rehabilitation Act were violated.
 The department of justice holds the position that the universities’ inability to provide public access was an act of discrimination against the Deaf and people with hearing impairment.
 The magistrate issued a lengthy decision denying the motions filed by the universities.
 After the first and second decisions, the parties opted out for settlement.
 In the end, The plaintiffs an agreement with Harvard and were made to incur for the class counsel’s motion for over one million, five hundred dollars cost as attorney’s fees.

 Access Living vs Uber

-In 2018, wheelchair users claimed that ADA required Uber to make provision service for them.
+In 2018, wheelchair users claimed that ADA required Uber to make provision services for them.
 Uber declined that the Act does not bound them as they are just a software development company responsible for only the app.
 They also claimed that the vehicles used in conveying passengers to their various destinations do not belong to the company.
 The court refuted the claims, affirming that since Uber company was in control of the cost, driver selection, and vehicle contractors, so Uber could be regarded as a transportation company.
 Thus, the court ruled against Uber for not preserving the provision of ADA.

 Conner vs Parkwood

 Parkwood is an entertainment company owned by Beyonce, which was sued by the plaintiff.
-Conner claimed that the company’s site was inaccessible to users with visual disability and as such did not follow the Title III of ADA.
+Conner claimed that the company’s site was inaccessible to users with visual disabilities and as such did not follow the Title III of ADA.
 She approached the court because of her inability to purchase a ticket on the website to one of the owner’s concerts.
-The claim was based on that alt-text was omitted from the site, leaving it impossible to make purchases and unusable to visually disabled users.
+The claim was based that alt-text was omitted from the site, leaving it impossible to make purchases and unusable to visually disabled users.

 Robles vs Domino’s Pizza